Panko8/ADL2020/README.md

 ADL2020 Final Project

+## Monitoring Social Distances from Videos with Deep Transfer Learning from YOLOv4

 A transfer learning model to monitor social distance, with the help of pretrained YOLOv4 model

 - The pytorch implementation of YOLOv4 is modified from <https://github.com/Tianxiaomo/pytorch-YOLOv4>